 After you have built a second wall, the next step is to install a floating ceiling.
 This step completes the decoupling process by lowering the ceiling and further soundproofing the space.

-Creating a floating ceiling requires weaving new ceiling joists in between the original joists.
+There are various methods you can use to float a ceiling.
+One solution involves weaving new ceiling joists in between the original joists.
 Position these new joists about 1-2 inches lower than the existing ceiling.
 Adding these joists aids in isolating the room and in blocking out certain frequencies.
+While this method doesn’t work as well in spaces that have a lot of plumbing and ductwork, it does offer a complete solution.

 3. Insulate